adrelanos/aeternity-wiki/Installing-on-Windows-(work-in-progress,-help-wanted).md

 > Any idea where assert.h lives on Windows?

-> It should be a part of the std library
+> It should be part of the std library